SG1103/LinkedIn-Easy-Apply-Automation-Tool/README.md

 3. The tool will start the automation process, applying to job listings based on the configurations provided.

 ## Other Relevant Information
-- The tool was inspired by another GitHub project (please provide the specific project or link if you have it).
+- The tool was inspired by another GitHub project.
 - For safety reasons, always keep your login credentials secure and avoid sharing the `config.py` file or pushing it to public repositories.